aeszyman/ARTH121/artworks.md

 25. Athanadoros, Hagesandros, and Polydoros of Rhodes, Laocoön and his sons, from Rome, Italy, early first century CE.
 Marble.
 (5-89)

 ###### Final
-26. Tarquinia
+26. Interior of the Tomb of the Leopards, Tarquinia, Italy, ca. 480 BCE.
+(6-1)
-27. Apotheosis
+27. Apotheosis of Antoninus Pius and Faustina, relief on the pedestal of the Column of Antoninus Pius, Rome, Italy, ca. 160 BCE.
+Marble.
+(7-1)
-28. Man with portrait busts
+28. Man with portrait busts of his ancestors, from Rome, Italy, late first century BCE.
+Marble.
+(7-7)
-29. Dionysiac mystery frieze
+29. Dionysiac mystery frieze, wall paintings in the Villa of the Mysteries, Pompeii, Italy, ca. 50 BCE.
+Fresco.
+(7-18)
-30. Portrait of Augustus as general
+30. Portrait of Augustus as general, from Primaporta, Italy, early-first-century CE copy of a bronze original of ca. 20 BCE.
+Marble.
+(7-27)
-31. Colosseum
+31. Colosseum (Flavian Amphitheater), Rome, Italy, ca. 80 CE.
+(7-36)
-32. Column of Trajan
+32. Column of Trajan, Forum of Trajan, Rome, Italy, dedicated 112 CE.
+(7-45)
-33. Pantheon
+33. Pantheon, Rome, Italy, 125 CE.
+(7-51)
-34. Arch of Constantine
+34. Arch of Constantine, Rome, Italy, 315 CE.
+(7-73)
-35. Sarcophagus of Junius Bassus
+35. Sarcophagus of Junius Bassus, from Rome, Italy, ca. 360.
+Marble.
+(8-1)
-36. The Good Shepherd
+36. The Good Shepherd, the story of Jonah, and orants, frescoed ceiling of a cubiculum in the Catacomb of Saints Peter and Marcellinus, Rome, Italy, early fourth century.
+(8-6)
-37. Interior of San Vitale
+37. San Vitale, Ravenna, Italy, 530.
+(9-1)
-38. Hagia Sophia
+38. Anthemius of Tralles and Isidorus of Miletus, Hagia Sophia, Constantinople (Istanbul), Turkey, 535.
+(9-8)
-39. Aerial view of the Great Mosque, Córdoba
+39. Great Mosque of Córdoba, Spain, 8th to 10th centuries.
+(10-1)
-40. Dome of the Rock
+40. Dome of the Rock, Jerusalem, 690.
+(10-2)
-41. Mosque lamp
+41. Mosque lamp, from Egypt, 1340.
+Glass with enamel decoration.
+(10-32)
-42. Utrecht Psalter
+42. _Utrecht Psalter_, from the abbey of Saint Peter, Hautvillers, France, ca. 820.
+Ink on vellum.
+(11-1)
-43. Chi-rho-iota
+43. _Chi-rho-iota_ page, _Book of Kells_, probably from Iona, Scotland, late eighth or early ninth century.
+Tempera on vellum.
+(11-9)
-44. Gero crucifix
+44. _Gero Crucifix_, Cologne Cathedral, Cologne, Germany, ca. 970.
+Painted wood.
+(11-29)
-45. Sainte Foy
+45. Reliquary statue of Sainte Foy, late 10th to early 11th century with later additions.
+Gold, silver gilt, jewels, and cameos over a wood core.
+(12-2)
-46. Gislebertus
+46. Gislebertus, _Last Judgment_, west tympanum of Saint-Lazare, Autun, France, ca. 1120.
+Marble.
+(12-15)
-47. Bayeux Tapestry
+47. Battle of Hastings, detail of the _Bayeux Tapestry_, from Bayeux Cathedral, Bayeux, France, ca. 1080.
+Embroidered wool on linen.
+(12-41)
-48. Reims Cathedral
+48. Cathedral of Reims, France, ca. 1290.
+(13-1)
-49. Pucelle
+49. Pucelle, _Hours of Jeanne d'Evreux_, ca. 1325.
+(13-35A)
-50. Castle of Love
+50. _Castle of Love_, lid of a jewelry box, from Paris, France, ca. 1350.
+Ivory and iron.
+(13-38)